Current Courses Taught by Dr. Crum

 Topics related to the influence of other people on individuals' thoughts, emotions, and behaviors.
 Factors that affect the way that we perceive ourselves and others; how people influence others; how persuasion happens; what causes us to like, love, help, or hurt others; and how social psychology helps to understand quesions about law, business, and health.
 Fulfills WIM requirement.

 Independent Study.
 May be repeated for credit or for grade.
-Prerequisites: consent of instructor.
+Prerequisites: 1, 10, and consent of instructor.

 For more information on independent study courses in the psychology department, click here.

 Psych 298: Advanced Studies in Health Psychology (Stanford University)

 Interpersonal Dynamics (Yale School of Management)